 Water Risks for some commodities

-This map shows baseline water stress in major crop producing areas.
-Baseline water stress is measure of demand and supply for water in a given area, and is calculated as the ratio of local water withdrawal over available water supply.
+This map shows the baseline water stress in crop producing areas.
+It is measuring the ratio of local water withdrawal over available water supply.

 Water Impact Index and vital needs